Getting your ESA decision after an assessment

 You’ll keep getting ESA until you have a medical assessment.
 The amount you get won’t change.

-The DWP will try to assess you by:
+The DWP will try to assess you without seeing you face to face if either:

 If you haven’t heard anything after 8 weeks from the date of your assessment, contact the DWP to ask them what’s happening.
 You can ask them by: